 Maybe even have a camera/gimbal that, after take off, lowers itself a few inches on a kind of piston-type set up to move itself down and away from the props?
 I will look forward to seeing real-world footage from the Phantom 4 before even considering buying one.

-As I said at the beginning, I like DJI and their products but perhaps feel that this has been a little rushed to market unlike the adapter for the Osmo/X5 camera set up which we are still waiting for.
+As I said at the beginning, I like DJI and their products.
+Perhaps I feel that this has been a little rushed to market unlike the adapter for the Osmo/X5 camera set up.
+Which we are still waiting for.

 …and it all looks a bit "Apple White" to me…

 For me sadly, not.
 I actually enjoy the feeling of flying and am not quite ready for full autonomy yet...especially where I live and the work I do.
 The camera is great but the whole upgrade, look and feel and general usefulness of the Phantom 4 isn't enough for me to part with £1229.